OneAZ Credit Union

 Why Do I Need Other Documents?

-Your particular situation will determine if you need any other documents and what documentation you will need to provide as part of your pre-approval checklist.
+Your particular situation will determine if you need any other documents and what documentation you will need to provide when getting pre-approved for a mortgage.

 Keep in mind any supporting documentation to explain and show proof of income will only help you through the pre-approval process.